 The Modern Slavery Act 2015 requires commercial organisations that supply goods or services in the UK and have a turnover of above £36 million to prepare and publish an annual ‘Slavery and Human Trafficking Statement’.
 This sets out the steps an organisation has taken, if any, during its financial year to ensure that slavery or human trafficking is not taking place in its supply chain.

 Established in 2004, Ascot Lloyd provides independent financial advice and planning across the UK.
-We are a privately-owned business supported by Oaktree, one of the leading global investment management firms.
+We are a privately-owned business supported by Oaktree and Ares two of the leading global investment management firms.

 Since we began our journey in Berkshire, we now have a network of offices across the UK.
 We have grown both organically and through a number of acquisitions to establish ourselves as one of the leading providers of independent financial planning in the UK.
 Our network of regional offices continue to enable us to provide a friendly, local service that our clients value, backed with the support and resources of a national firm.

 We now provide five client propositions including three face-to-face services (Foundation, Wealth and Bespoke Wealth) and two telephone based advice service (Connect and Connect Plus).
-We also provide an execution only service for individuals looking to make their own investment decisions and corporate benefit solutions
+We also provides an execution only service for individuals looking to make their own investment decisions and corporate benefit solutions.

 The board of the ultimate parent company within the Ascot Lloyd group (“Ascot Lloyd Board”) have overall responsibility for ensuring this policy complies with our legal and ethical obligations, and that all those under our control comply with it.